 If your company is young, the chances are online engagement is relatively low.
 But that gives you an incredible chance to grow trying your new strategy.
 Even if you’re using paid advertising, there’s not much chance of customers clicking on a name they’re not familiar with.
 Hence, your best strategy in the early phases might be to freeload or piggyback on other companies’ platforms.

 Jumping onto such platforms helps you realize where your audience is and who they are.
 Airbnb is a great example of a company that saw the potential for growth by utilizing their competition.
 They posted their listings on Craigslist, using an already established and well-known firm.
 Today, Airbnb is viewed as a more reliable source than Craigslist.
-Since the former used tools to allow for cross-listing on both platforms, this built trust as well as a familiarity with the then-new company.
+Since the formerly used tools to allow for cross-listing on both platforms, this built trust as well as a familiarity with the then-new company.

 5. Customer referrals strategy